sujitIwale/search-app/README.md

 - Suggestions(dropdown) as per previous searches
 - Added the skeleton loading

+#### LRU cache is used to cache the API calls.
-#### We can create our own LRU caching logic using Hashmap and Doubly linkedlist but it will be hard to handle some edge cases
+#### We can create our own LRU caching logic using Hashmap and Doubly linkedlist but it will be hard to handle some edge cases.
+#### LocalStorage is used to store previous searches so that we show the history of searches.

 ### Screenshots